MohWasil/AI-Powered-Math-Tutor-Bot/README.md

 ## 🚀 Features

-- Dynamic lesson generation using AI
+- Dynamic Math using AI
 - Interactive quizzes for immediate feedback
 - Simple conversational interface
 - Modular design with a Python backend and HTML/CSS/JS frontend